AiTechEye/multidimensions/README.md

 Licenses: code: LGPL-2.1, media: CC BY-SA-4.0
 Version: 1.95

-# the info is currently incorrect, changing it later
+# the info is currently incorrect, changing it later, but the mod is fully working